 1: It really is a huge party

-The festival is one of France's favourites, and Wednesday's 36th anniversary will see music performances cropping up all over the country to be enjoyed for free by the public.
+The festival is one of France's favourites, and Thursday's 37th anniversary will see music performances cropping up all over the country to be enjoyed for free by the public.

 (Children in Nantes, western France, joining the festivities.
 Photo: AFP)

-This video shot at the 2014 event gives a good idea of the atmosphere on the streets on French towns and cities.
+This video shot at the 2014 event gives a good idea of the atmosphere on the streets in French towns and cities.